 Students are expected to complete the program of training within the hours allotted by the State of Florida for completion.
-The student's rate of progress will be closely monitored by the instructor to ensure program completion in a timely manner.
+The student's rate of progress will be closely monitored by the faculty to ensure program completion in a timely manner.
+Most tests, projects, and similar assignments must be completed in class under the direction of the instructor.
+Practice exercises may be completed at home.
+Practice exercises completed at home does not count toward hours in the program.